fjnovais/fjnovais.github.io/_pages/about.md

   - /about.html
 ---

-Hello!
-I’m Francisco, an animal scientist, MSc. & Ph.D. in animal science and pastures, and MBA in Data Science and Analytics at the University of São Paulo (USP).
-Currently, I am a postdoctoral researcher at the University of Alberta, Canada, focusing on Precision Livestock Farming and Sustainable Animal Production.
+I am an Animal Scientist with an M.Sc. and Ph.D. in Animal Science and Pastures, as well as an MBA in Data Science and Analytics from the University of São Paulo (USP).
+I am currently a Postdoctoral Research Fellow at the University of Alberta, Canada, where my research focuses on Precision Livestock Farming, Sustainable Grazing Systems, Animal Behavior, and Data-Driven Decision Making for Sustainable Beef Production.

+My research integrates animal science, genomics, bioinformatics, remote sensing, geospatial analysis, and artificial intelligence to improve livestock productivity, animal welfare, and environmental sustainability.
+I have extensive experience working with multi-omics integration, metabolomics, quantitative genetics, molecular biology, GNSS tracking, LiDAR, virtual fencing technologies, and statistical modeling applied to precision grazing systems.

-With a multidisciplinary background, I have contributed to several research labs at USP, including the Animal Biotechnology Laboratory (ESALQ), the Comparative and Translational Oncology Laboratory (LOCT), and the Animal Breeding, Biotechnology, and Transgenics Group (GMABT).
-My work spans metabolomics applied to animal production, systems biology, and omics data integration.
+Throughout my career, I have collaborated with multidisciplinary research groups at USP, including the Animal Biotechnology Laboratory (ESALQ), the Comparative and Translational Oncology Laboratory (LOCT), and the Animal Breeding, Biotechnology and Transgenics Group (GMABT).
+More recently, my research has expanded toward integrating animal sensor technologies, precision monitoring, and environmental data to understand grazing behavior, habitat selection, feed efficiency, methane mitigation, and climate-smart livestock production.

+My scientific contributions include more than 20 peer-reviewed publications in international journals spanning animal breeding, systems biology, metabolomics, bioinformatics, precision livestock farming, and sustainable animal production.
+I have contributed to studies involving multi-omics data integration, machine learning, animal movement ecology, virtual fencing systems, and precision grazing management.

-I have strong expertise in genetics, molecular biology, data science, and sustainable production practices.
-From 2013 to 2014, I worked as a Technical Assistant at CRV Lagoa Ltd., managing the database for the Genetic Improvement Program "Gestor Leite" and the directed breeding program "SIREMATCH" for dairy cattle.
+Prior to academia, I worked as a Technical Assistant at CRV Lagoa Ltd., where I managed databases for the dairy cattle genetic improvement program Gestor Leite and the mating decision support system SIREMATCH, strengthening my expertise in quantitative genetics, breeding programs, and livestock data management.

+My current research interests include Precision Livestock Farming, Sustainable Animal Production, Animal Behavior, Bioinformatics, Quantitative Genetics, Multi-Omics Integration, Machine Learning, Remote Sensing, Spatial Data Science, Precision Grazing, Virtual Fencing, Methane Mitigation, and Digital Agriculture.

 Outside of my professional life, I enjoy cooking, drawing, and spending time with family.

-**Updated: June 23rd, 2025**
+**Updated: July 6th, 2026**

 ------